 c) The poor condition of DNA also makes the PCR amplification difficult

-d) Microsatellites composed of simply varying repeats of CA sequences is used
+d) Microsatellites composed of simply varying repeats of CA sequences are used

 Explanation: In the case of forensics conventional methods are not very useful.
 If the bone fragments are having less than 300 nucleotides then the conventional methods can’t be applied easily.